 A: The only answer I have for this is PRACTICE.
 I tend to crochet with a very tight gauge in general, but if it’s not a project that needs to be a certain size (like a banner, for example) you might want to try crocheting with a smaller hook, or a bulkier yarn.
 Also, before you weave in your ends, give them a good tug and make sure they are nice and tight.

-Got a question for me?
+Got a question or suggestion for me?
 Send it via the form below, and I will get back to you as soon as I am able to!
+Please note that it may take me up to a week to respond.